 And now that bit of information about me:

 I was reared in Macon, Georgia with two wonderful parents (Joe and Anne Sutherland) and the best sister anyone could wish.
-After graduating from Wake Forest in 1964, I taught in high schools in Winston-Salem, Atlanta, Ga and Knoxville, Tennessee.
+After graduating from Wake Forest in 1964, I taught in high schools in Winston-Salem, Atlanta, Georgia and Knoxville, Tennessee.
 Then, completed a Masters in Educational Psychology in 1969 (University of Tennessee) and moved to Orlando, Florida where I worked primarily with students involved with the Juvenile Court System for various criminal and drug behaviors.
 This led to serving as Director of a Youth Development Center then as Associate Executive Director of a 10 center drug and alcohol program based in Orange County, Florida.

 Marriage to a widower (1974) with five children not only resulted in a move to Atlanta, but a time of focusing on home and parenting.
 In 1989 I returned to the classroom, this time as a seminary student at Candler School of Theology, Emory University, and completed a Masters in Theological Studies, receiving ordination in the Christian Church (Disciples of Christ).
-I founded a pastoral care ministry with older adults in independent, assisted and early memory care housing (Campbell-Stone Christian Centers), served as a clinical supervisor in Candler School of Theology’s contextual education program, and held various other leadership positions: starting a parent association in a special needs school, serving as president of my local congregation and as moderator of my regional church (Georgia, parts of South Caroline, Alabama and Florida), as president of my home owner’s association, and on the leadership council of the Forum of Spirituality and Aging of the American Society of Aging, serving as Interim Pastor for four churches.
+I founded a pastoral care ministry with older adults in independent, assisted and early memory care housing (Campbell-Stone Christian Centers), served as a clinical supervisor in Candler School of Theology’s contextual education program, and held various other leadership positions: starting a parent association in a special needs school, serving as president of my local congregation and as moderator of my regional church (Georgia, parts of South Carolina, Alabama, and Florida), as president of my home owner’s association, and on the leadership council of the Forum of Spirituality and Aging of the American Society of Aging, and serving as Interim Pastor for four churches.

 I was widowed in 2013, and retired in 2015 from formal ministry to focus on an ever growing family (22 grands and greats!!) and an extensive bucket list that includes lots of travel and laughter.
 Currently, I serve on the Board of Visitors for the Divinity School at Wake Forest University, the Council for Christmount Camp and Conference Center in Black Mountain, NC, and the Board for MountainTop Lectures in partnership with North Georgia College.
-But my most treasured roles have been as a pastor, a regional elder, and as Associate Minster of my home church of 40 years, Sandy Springs Christian Church.
+But my most treasured roles, outside of family, have been as a pastor, a regional elder, and as Associate Minster of my home church of 40 years, Sandy Springs Christian Church.

 Now, I dare to risk living, loving and dancing again!